 11. Dango (団子)

-Dango are Japanese dumplings that are similar to mochi.
-They are served on skewers with three or four.
-Flavors vary according to the season.
-Its name literally means group of children.
+Dango are Japanese dumplings similar to mochi, served on skewers of three or four.
+Flavors shift with the season.
+The name literally means "group of children."

-The Japanese have been eating dango since the Jomon period, many prepared from forest nuts, which they crushed to bloom and mixed with porridge to survive the winter.
+The Japanese have been eating dango since the Jōmon period — many originally prepared from forest nuts, which were crushed, bloomed, and mixed into porridge to survive the winter.

 We also recommend reading: Dango – Curiosities and Recipe of the Japanese Sweet